Published 27 March 2011

 EPL2 8mm Single Row

 GF2 7mm Single Row

 All of them perform quite well taking into account the sensor is half the size of a full frame.

 Owning an existing ranges of lens for the Canon mount, we went about asking what many have since asked.
 What about converting those Canon fisheye lenses into micro4/3 mounts?
 See here.

 M4/3 panography…possible, sure.
 Light weight, yes, cost effective?
 Not that much.

 At time of writing, the Panasonic 8mm is USD$700 (Link), the 7-14mm is USD$980 (Link).
 The GF2 is USD$700 and E-PL2 is USD$560.
 Citing the GF2 with our love for the 8mm, that’s USD$1400 or around SGD $1765.

 You might want to settle for a entry DSLR if weight is not a concern with a Samyang 8mm.
 The Panasonic 8mm fisheye is a fantastic lens, it’s lightweight, it’s beautifully built.
 We love it.
 If however, weight is a concern, the FC-E8 with a LX3 or LX5 as some people are doing, should be cheaper and lighter.

-We will definately prefer to have a full circular image even with the 8mm but due to the snesor crop factor of 2x, it’s not possible now.
+We will definitely prefer to have a full circular image even with the 8mm but due to the sensor crop factor of 2x, it’s not possible now.
 Could there be a 4 or 4.5mm like the Sigma 4.5mm for crop 1.6x DSLR sensors that allow full circular images?
 We hope so.